rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 - `address`: osc address to listen to; if the leading slash (`/`) is omitted, the address will be prefixed with the widget's `address` property
 - `default` (optional): default value returned before any message is received.
 Must be a primitive value, not an object or an array.
-- `usePreArgs` (optional): by default, osc listeners inherit the widget's `preArgs` and (these must be matched for the osc messages to be processed).
+- `usePreArgs` (optional): by default, osc listeners inherit the widget's `preArgs` (these must be matched for the osc messages to be processed).
 Set to `false` bypass them.

 Options can contain `@{}` blocks.